vista-art/fragmentcolor/docs/src/book/core_concepts/scenes.md

 # Scenes and Targets

-The `Scene` object is a central component of the `plrender` library.
+The `Scene` object is a central component of the `fragmentcolor` library.
 It represents a rendering context where various entities, such as videos, images, and shapes, are drawn.

 A scene can render its content to one or more `Target` objects.
 A Target can be a web canvas, window, a video file, an image sequence, or a callback function that receives a rendered frame.

 ## Creating a Scene

-In most cases, a scene is automatically created when you initialize the `plrender` library.
+In most cases, a scene is automatically created when you initialize the `fragmentcolor` library.
 However, you can also create additional scenes if needed.

 <div class="tab-container">
     <div class="tab active" data-target="js">JavaScript</div>